Skip to main content

 §Server Architecture

-The objectstore server is an axum-based HTTP server that exposes the objectstore_service storage layer to clients.
+The objectstore server is an axum-based HTTP server that exposes the [objectstore_service] storage layer to clients.
 It handles authentication, authorization, rate limiting, and traffic control on top of the core storage operations.

 §Endpoints